Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 Role required: Owner or Administrator to triage events; Read-only admins may review events.

-Each event row includes a variety of columns that can be reviewed at a glance:
+Each event includes a variety of informational content:

-Priority Icon: If an event has a yellow shield icon to the left of the user column, it is related to a Risk Profile designation.
+The event type, e.g. "Authentication" or or “Device Registration”.
+If an event shows a yellow shield icon, it is related to a Risk Profile designation.
 Hovering over the shield will show how the event connects to the Risk Profile.

 User: The Duo username.

-Click Triage to process Security Events.
-This opens the "Triage Anomalous Event" form.
-The optional feedback you provide here helps Duo Trust Monitor improve its model over time.
-There is also an area where you can leave comments regarding the event, especially in cases where you or another Duo administrator connected with the user regarding the access attempt.
+Click Mark as Suspicious to process Security Events.
+Marking an event as suspicious helps Duo Trust Monitor data science improve model precision by adapting its understanding of what constitutes normal behavior for a user.
+You can provide optional feedback about why the event was suspicious, or leave comments regarding the event, especially useful in cases where you or another Duo administrator connected with the user regarding the access attempt.

 When finished entering your feedback and comments, click Send to Processed to move the event into the "Processed" tab on the Security Events dashboard.
 Processed event details and comments can be reviewed here in the future.